Lexeor/tanner-reborn/README.md

 Goltis claims that, based on the principle of supercompensation, it is possible to train not only strength or endurance, but also the ability of skin cells to produce melanin, a pigment that gives the skin a dark color and at the same time protects it from ultraviolet radiation.

-Designed only for mobile view.
+Designed for mobile view only.

 ## Functions

 - Timer, switching automatically according to Tanning schedule according to Goltis scheme.
 - Sound notification about the need to change the tanning side.
-- Dark theme.
+- Dark & Light themes.
 - 3 tanning modes, depending on which the next day the user will be prompted to start a few stages earlier.
 - Ability to switch to an arbitrary state manually at any time.
 - Current weather and UV stats, based on information from opensource APIs and deployed on own backend for better functionality.
 (At the moment only two cities are available - it is a personal application after all :))